Alexander Polley KC

 • NMC v EY

-For EY in relation to a claim for USD 2.5 billion by the holding company of a Gulf-based healthcare group, arising out of a fraud allegedly perpetrated by its majority shareholders and senior management
+For EY in relation to a claim for USD 2.7 billion by the holding company of a Gulf-based healthcare group, arising out of a fraud allegedly perpetrated by its majority shareholders and senior management (one of The Lawyer’s top cases of 2025)

 • PCP v Barclays [2021] EWHC 307 (Comm)